MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 However, it is sometimes helpful to adjust the significance level based on the application.
 We may select a level that is smaller or larger than 0.05 depending on the consequences of any conclusions reached from the test.

-\BeginKnitrBlock{important}<div class="important">**Significance level = probability of making a Type 1 error.**
+\BeginKnitrBlock{onebox}<div class="onebox">**Significance level = probability of making a Type 1 error.**

 We reject a null hypothesis if the p-value is less than a chosen significance level, $\alpha$.
-Therefore, if the null hypothesis is true, but we end up with really unusual data just by chance -- a p-value less than $\alpha$ -- then we mistakenly reject the null hypothesis, making a Type 1 error.</div>\EndKnitrBlock{important}
+Therefore, if the null hypothesis is true, but we end up with really unusual data just by chance -- a p-value less than $\alpha$ -- then we mistakenly reject the null hypothesis, making a Type 1 error.</div>\EndKnitrBlock{onebox}

 If making a Type 1 Error is dangerous or especially costly, we should choose a small significance level (e.g., 0.01 or 0.001).
 If we want to be very cautious about rejecting the null hypothesis, we demand very strong evidence favoring the alternative $H_A$ before we would reject $H_0$.